 As discussed previously, it is difficult to estimate the direct value of production across businesses and industries utilizing M&I water supplies from the Don Pedro Project.
 However, it is useful to review the regional economic benefits attributed to all manufacturing in the City of Modesto service area, which are dependent in part on Don Pedro water supplies.
-Overall, it is estimated direct manufacturing output in the City of Modesto is approximately \$5.3 billion annually, which supports over 11,000 jobs and \$715.3 million in associated labor income (see Table 6.3-6).
-The total annual regional economic benefits of local manufacturing include \$7.6 billion in total output, \$1.3 billion in labor income, and 25,700 jobs.
-(It was not possible to disaggregate these effects from the regional food processing sector that is reliant on Don Pedro water supplies; therefore, the effects presented in Table 6.3-6 include the food processing sector and backward linkages to the agricultural and animal production sectors and cannot be combined with those analyses presented above.)
+Overall, it is estimated direct manufacturing output in the City of Modesto is approximately \$5.3 billion annually, which supports over 11,000 full and part-time jobs and \$715.3 million in associated labor income (see Table 6.3-8).
+The total annual regional economic benefits of local manufacturing include \$7.6 billion in total output, \$1.3 billion in labor income, and 25,700 full and part-time jobs.
+(It was not possible to disaggregate these effects from the regional food processing sector that is reliant on Don Pedro water supplies; therefore, the effects presented in Table 6.3-8 include the food processing sector and backward linkages to the agricultural and animal production sectors and cannot be combined with those analyses presented above.)

-Table 6.3-6.
-Regional economic benefits - manufacturing sector in City of Modesto water service area (\$millions).
-1,2,3,4
+Table 6.3-8.Annual regional economic benefits - manufacturing sector in City of Modesto water service area.^{1,2,3,4}